-Lead Economist, Power Energy and Water
+Lead Economist, Power, Energy and Water

 Before joining CoBank, Ms. Viswanath was director of corporate strategy for First Solar, where she led the market and competitive intelligence research for the organization including initiating long-term scenario planning to identify evolving market risks in order to manage future uncertainties.
 She previously held energy economist positions with S&P Global, BNP Paribas, Credit Suisse and Deutsche Bank and began her work in energy with Dynegy, as a power plant asset manager.
-In all, Ms. Viswanath has more than 20 years of expertise in energy economics, in addition to her early career experience in finance and the law.
+In all, Ms. Viswanath has more than 20 years of expertise in energy economics, in addition to her early career experience in finance and law.

 Listen to the Power Plays podcast

 Power Plays is a CoBank Knowledge Exchange monthly audio program.
 We connect with top energy and environmental innovators who share their, insights, experience and observations of the market.

 AAA projects a whopping 37.1 million road-tripping Americans will journey 50 miles or more from their homes this Memorial Day weekend, the third most since 2000, when AAA started tracking holiday travel.
 However, despite upbeat signs like this, the nation’s peak gasoline demand is squarely in the rear-view mirror.